- Elementary Years (Grades K-7)

 The School of Education works closely with school districts and independent schools (placement partners) in determining placement opportunities for teacher candidates and in supporting teacher candidates during their practicum placements.
 The School of Education is in constant communication with placement partner representatives before, during, and after practicum placements to ensure that teacher candidates are supported.

-As part of this work, the School of Education may share the following details about the teacher candidate with placement partners: strengths and weaknesses, any support needed to achieve the Professional Standards of BC Educators, failed courses or withdrawal from program or practicum, and any Notice(s) of Concern from practicum.
+As part of this work, the School of Education may share the following details about the teacher candidate with placement partners: strengths and weaknesses, any support needed to achieve the Professional Standards for BC Educators, failed courses or withdrawal from program or practicum, and any Notice(s) of Concern from practicum.

 As part of the partnership between the School of Education and placement partners during practicum, the School of Education reserves the right to provide information to a school principal of a teacher candidate's progress in the program or any Notice of Concern.
 If there are any concerns with a teacher candidate's progress while placed at a school, the school principal will inform the Coaching Teacher, teacher candidate, and the School of Education of these concerns.
 This communication protocol is to support the teacher candidate and K-12 students whom the teacher candidate is working with during the practicum experience.